Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013: Criticism

 Brinda Karat, serving in the Rajya Sabha as a Communist Party of India (Marxist) member for West Bengal, initially complained that the Bill does not cover women in the armed forces and excludes women agricultural workers, "a gross injustice to agricultural workers who are the single largest female component of work force in the country."
 However, the final bill includes the clause "No woman shall be subjected to sexual harassment at any workplace" (clause 3.1), and is considered to have addressed those concerns.
 In the May 2012 draft Bill, the burden of proof is on the women who complain of harassment.
 If found guilty of making a false complaint or giving false evidence, she could be prosecuted, which has raised concerns about women being even more afraid of reporting offences.
 Before seeing the final version of the bill, lawyer and activist Vrinda Grover said, "I hope the Bill does not have provisions for penalizing the complainant for false complaints.
 This is the most under-reported crime.
 Such provision will deter a woman to come forward and complain."
 Zakia Soman, a women's rights campaigner at ActionAid India said that "it helps to have a law and we welcome it, but the crux will lie in its implementation once it is enacted."

 Manoj Mitta of The Times of India complained that Bill does not protect men, saying it "is based on the premise that only female employees needed to be safeguarded."
 Nishith Desai Associates, a law group, wrote a detailed analysis that included concerns about the role of the employer in sexual harassment cases.
 They called out the fact that there is no stipulated liability for employers in cases of employee-to-employee harassment, something upheld in many other countries.
 They also viewed the provision that employers are obligated to address grievances in a timely manner at the workplace as problematic because of potentially uncooperative employees.
 Furthermore, the law requires a third-party non-governmental organisation to be involved, which could make employers less comfortable in reporting grievances, due to confidentiality concerns.

 Compliance to this statute has so far been left to the vagaries of the employers and government has not taken any significant step to enforce the law so far.
 For example, 6 months after the law came into effect, the state of UP remained dreadful as women could not participate in the workforce due to sexual harassment.
 Everyday women are being harassed but there are no records for many cases.

-While companies in India must implement the POSH policy, very few resources like slides, posters & case studies are available for companies online.